A GUIDE TO SCHEDULING THE FOURTH YEARfor the Class of 2022

 selecting your Pathway ("Update your track") found under

-Announcements, reviewing you 4th year plans with your Pathway Director and
+Announcements, reviewing you 4th year plans with your Pathway Director and completing the Attestation on DOCSS.Additionally, when you

 log on to DOCSS you will select your Pathway.At the time the lottery is run, the list of Pathway students will be